Professional Experience

 The Parking Spot

-When the pandemic hit, air travel came to a screeching halt—and suddenly, the corporate partnerships I had built were no longer relevant.
-Instead of waiting for things to rebound, leadership looked for new ways to drive revenue and I was happy to step up.
+When the pandemic hit, air travel came to a screeching halt.
+Suddenly, the corporate partnerships I had built were no longer relevant.
+Instead of waiting for things to rebound, leadership looked for new ways to drive revenue with the existing real estate across their portfolio, and I was happy to step up.

 💡 What I Did:

-Identified and converted lost parking acreage into an alternative revenue stream worth $4M+ annually.
+• Identified and converted parking acreage into an alternative revenue stream worth $4M+ annually.

-Created a scalable system for leadership to track and evaluate these new revenue opportunities.
+• Created a scalable system for leadership to track and evaluate new revenue opportunities.

-This was a crash course in adaptability and creative problem-solving—and it solidified my ability to find revenue in unexpected places.
+This was a crash course in adaptability and creative problem-solving, and it solidified my ability to find revenue in unexpected places.
+It also allowed me to interact a bit more with leadership across various tiers of business, including my own.

 January, 2024